-Concern over food allergens makes it difficult for soy to be considered the lead protein in allergen-sensitive applications.
-Soy proteins, at inclusion levels from 1 to as much as 12 percent, are often the dominant ingredients in processed meat and meat analogs.
-In South Africa, an inclusion level of 10 percent soy protein in hotdogs is quite normal.
+Concern over food allergens makes it difficult for soy to be considered the lead protein in allergensensitive applications.
+Soy proteins, at inclusion levels from 1 to as much as 12%, are often the dominant ingredients in processed meat and meat analogs.
+In South Africa, an inclusion level of 10% soy protein in hotdogs is quite normal.
 The food legislation in South Africa allows soy protein to count as part of the minimum meat protein requirements.

 In a veggie hotdog, a soy isolate inclusion level of 6-10 percent is typically needed to simulate meat texture and appearance in conjunction with a similar amount of wheat-gluten.
-It is theorized that too high daily intake of some plant protein ingredients may ultimately cause allergic responses.
+It is theorised that a too high daily intake of some plant protein ingredients may ultimately cause allergic responses.

-For many years management of US dominated soy protein industries have tried hard to increase the inclusion level of their ingredient in processed meat products in overseas territories.
-Their aim was to load up sausages and hams with the highest possible amount of soy protein to maximize production and bonus checks.
-Inclusion levels of 4 percent soy isolate in English breakfast sausages, and 6 percent soy protein isolate in Eastern European bologna-type sausages, negatively changed the characteristics of the products to the point of consumer rejection.
+For many years, management of US dominated soy protein industry tried hard to increase the inclusion level of their ingredient in processed meat products in overseas territories.
+Their aim was to load up sausages and hams with the highest possible amount of soy protein to maximise production.
+Inclusion levels of 4% soy isolate in English breakfast sausages and 6% soy protein isolate in Eastern European bologna-type sausages did negatively change the characteristics of the products to the point of consumer rejection.